jcraigk/storykey/README.md

 ### Graphical Visualization

 When AI becomes more common, StoryKey stories may be converted to graphical panels similar to the [DALL-E Project](https://openai.com/blog/dall-e/).
-This will likely aid in the memorization process for many users.
+This will likely aid in mnemonics process for many users.

 ## Installation